 - Detect, categorize, and block scripts from running based on users’ unique cookie settings

-- Collect user consent through fully customized cookie consent banners in the language depending on each users’ location
+- Collect user consent through fully customized cookie banners in the language depending on each users’ location

 Besides helping you comply with the EU cookie law, our tool can also help you comply with other data privacy laws such as the GDPR and the CCPA.